-Literacy Texas is the statewide literacy coalition, connecting and equipping literacy providers through resources, training, networking, and advocacy.
+Literacy Texas is the statewide literacy coalition, connecting and equipping adult and family literacy providers through training, networking, and advocacy.

 We provide leadership to community-based organizations providing literacy services, literacy coalitions and adult education programs throughout the state to build capacity and improve literacy levels in Texas.